BlackZork/mqmgateway/README.md

 * **response_timeout** (optional, default ?)

-  A timeout interval used to wait for modbus response.
-This setting is propagated down mqtt object and register definitions.
-See modbus_set_response_timeout(3)
+  A default timeout interval used to wait for modbus response.
+See modbus_set_response_timeout(3) for details.

 * **response_data_timeout** (optional, default ?)

-  A timeout interval used to wait for data when reading response from modbus device.
-See modbus_set_byte_timeout(3).
+  A dafault timeout interval used to wait for data when reading response from modbus device.
+See modbus_set_byte_timeout(3) for details.

 * RTU device settings
   For details, see modbus_new_rtu(3)